Position

 What does a Certified Welding Inspector do?

 A Certified Welding Inspector (CWI) plays a crucial role in ensuring the safety and quality of welded structures.
-They inspect welds to verify that they meet industry standards and specifications.
-CWI's use their knowledge of welding processes and materials to identify any defects or issues.
-They work closely with welders and engineers to ensure that all welding activities comply with the required codes and regulations.
+This professional examines welds to make sure they meet industry standards and regulations.
+They use various tools and techniques to inspect welds, ensuring they are free from defects.
+A CWI works closely with welders and engineers to maintain high standards in construction, manufacturing, and other industries.

 View Certified Welding Inspector jobs nearby